 I would be lying to you if I said I was a scientist.
 I’d also be lying to you if I said I wasn’t absolutely fascinated with it.
 That said, I have spent plenty of time researching chemical and physical changes and can confidently state that baking a cake is a chemical change.

 Hey, there!
 My name is Michelle and I am a home baker that’s been mixing, whirring, and creating for the past ten years.
 During my time baking, I have learned that baking really is a science.
 I wanted to learn about the scientific aspect, which led me to this post.

 If you have ever wanted to learn about whether baking a cake was a chemical or physical change, you’ve stumbled across the right post.
 Below, you will find plenty of information about how and why baking a cake is a chemical change – not a physical one.

 Is Baking a Cake a Chemical or Physical Change?

 When you bake a cake, you’re doing more than just crafting something delectable – you are also doing science.
 (Maybe this is a great way to teach some science to your kiddos out there?)

 More specifically, you are creating a chemical change.
-That’s because baking a cake creates a chemical change.
+That’s because baking a cake creates a chemical change, NOT a physical change.
 Why?
 Because a chemical change occurs when molecules (those found in cake ingredients) of more than one substance are combined, rearranged, and formed into a new substance entirely.